Amir Sends Congratulations To Prince Of Andorra

 (MENAFN- The Peninsula) QNA

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Wednesday a cable of congratulations to His Eminence Prince of the Principality of Andorra and Archbishop-Bishop of Urgell Joan Enric Vives Sicilia on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to His Eminence Prince of the Principality of Andorra and Archbishop-Bishop of Urgell Joan Enric Vives Sicilia on the anniversary of his country's Independence Day.

 Legal Disclaimer: